Virginia: Law and government

-In 1619, the first Virginia General Assembly met at Jamestown Church, and included 22 locally elected representatives, making Virginia's legislature the oldest of its kind in North America.
-The elected members became the House of Burgesses in 1642, and governed with the Governor's Council, which was appointed by the British monarchy, until Virginians declared their independence from Britain in 1776.
-The current General Assembly is the 162nd since that year.
-The government today functions under the seventh Constitution of Virginia, which was approved by voters in 1970 went into effect in July 1971.
+In 1619, the first Virginia General Assembly met, making Virginia's legislature the oldest of its kind in North America.
+The government today functions under the seventh Constitution of Virginia, which was approved by voters in 1970 and went into effect in July 1971.
 It is similar to the federal structure in that it provides for three branches: a strong legislature, an executive, and a unified judicial system.

-Virginia's legislature is bicameral with a 100-member House of Delegates and 40-member Senate, who together write the laws for the Commonwealth.
-Delegates serve two-year terms, while senators serve four-year terms, with the next scheduled elections for both taking place in November 2023.
-The executive department includes the governor, lieutenant governor, and attorney general, who are elected every four years in separate elections, with the most recent taking place in November 2021.
-The governor must be at least thirty years old and incumbent governors cannot run for re-election, however the lieutenant governor and attorney general can, and governors can and have served non-consecutive terms.
-The lieutenant governor is the official head of the Senate, and is responsible for breaking ties.
-The House elects a Speaker of the House and the Senate elects a President pro tempore, who presides when the lieutenant governor isn't present, and both houses elect a clerk and majority and minority leaders.
-The governor also nominates their eleven cabinet members and others who head various state departments.
+Virginia's legislature is bicameral, with a 100-member House of Delegates and 40-member Senate, who together write the laws for the Commonwealth.
+Delegates serve two-year terms, while senators serve four-year terms, with the most recent elections for each taking place in November 2025 and 2023 respectively.
+The executive department includes the governor, lieutenant governor, and attorney general, who are elected every four years in separate elections, with the most recent taking place in November 2025.
+Incumbent governors cannot run for re-election; governors can and have served non-consecutive terms.
+The lieutenant governor is the official head of the Senate and is responsible for breaking ties.
+The House elects a Speaker of the House and the Senate elects a President pro tempore, who presides when the lieutenant governor is not present, and both houses elect a clerk and majority and minority leaders.
+The governor also nominates their 16 cabinet members and others who head various state departments.

-State budgets are biannual and proposed by the governor in even years.
-Based on data through 2018, the Pew Center on the States found Virginia's government to be above average in running surpluses, and U.S. News & World Report ranked the state eighteenth in fiscal stability.
-The legislature starts regular sessions on the second Wednesday of every year, which meet for up to 48 days in odd years and 60 days in even years to allow more time for the state budget.
-After regular sessions end, special sessions can be called either by the governor or with agreement of two-thirds of both houses, and nineteen special sessions have been called since 2000, typically for legislation on preselected issues.
+The legislature starts regular sessions on the second Wednesday of every year.
+They meet for up to 48 days in odd years, which are election years, or 60 days in even years, to allow more time for biennial state budgets, which governors propose.
+After regular sessions end, special sessions can be called either by the governor or with agreement of two-thirds of both houses, and 21 special sessions have been called since 2000, typically for legislation on preselected issues.
 Though not a full-time legislature, the Assembly is classified as a hybrid because special sessions are not limited by the state constitution and often last several months.
+A one-day "veto session" is also automatically triggered when a governor chooses to veto or return legislation to the Assembly with amendments.
+Vetoes can then be overturned with approval of two-thirds of both the House and Senate.
+A bill that passes with two-thirds approval can also become law without action from the governor, and Virginia has no "pocket veto", so bills become law if the governor chooses to neither approve nor veto them.